 FINRA requires the following information be maintained on record for each complaint:

-The modern digital world complicates complaint protocols, especially with social media.
-If a customer complains by tweet or posts a complaint on Instagram, does it count as a complaint?
-Generally speaking, FINRA applies its normal rules similarly with social media.
-A tweet may seem harmless, but it’s technically in writing, requiring the firm to follow the protocols discussed above.
+Modern communication can complicate complaint protocols, especially with social media.
+If a customer complains in a tweet or posts a complaint on Instagram, does it count as a complaint?
+In general, FINRA applies its normal rules similarly with social media.
+A tweet may seem informal, but it’s still “in writing,” which can require the firm to follow the protocols above.

 These required filings can be made on the FINRA Gateway, the regulator’s primary “compliance portal”.
 A copy of any complaint involving theft, misappropriation of funds/securities, forgery, or other criminal actions must be filed.
 Otherwise, only a summary of statistical information is required (no need to file a copy of the complaint if it does not involve the situations listed above).

-In a perfect world, all valid complaints would be handled responsibly and ethically, potentially leading to fee reimbursements or restitution if any wrongdoing legitimately occurred.
-Unfortunately, that doesn’t always happen.
-If the firm’s handling of a complaint* does not satisfy the customer and a dispute remains, three options remain:
+Ideally, valid complaints are handled responsibly and ethically, which may include fee reimbursements or restitution if wrongdoing occurred.
+In practice, a customer may still be dissatisfied with the firm’s handling of a complaint*.
+If a dispute remains, three options are available:

 *Although this chapter primarily covers aggrieved customers against firms, it goes both ways.
 A firm could pursue a lawsuit (if no arbitration agreement is signed), mediation, or arbitration against its customer(s) as well.

-A lawsuit may only occur if the customer did not sign an arbitration agreement.
-This is exceedingly rare; virtually all financial firms require an arbitration agreement to be signed to open an account.
-Customers are not legally required to sign them, but firms can make arbitration agreements a conditional requirement to open accounts.
+A lawsuit may occur only if the customer did not sign an arbitration agreement.
+This is exceedingly rare; virtually all financial firms require an arbitration agreement to open an account.
+Customers are not legally required to sign them, but firms can make arbitration agreements a condition of opening an account.
 If an arbitration agreement has been signed, filing a lawsuit in the U.S. court system is prohibited.

 FINRA’s Code of Arbitration Procedure, which provides protocols and procedures for both arbitration and mediation, allows either party to represent themselves or be represented by a third party (in mediation or arbitration).
 In many circumstances, an attorney is hired for representation.
 However, anyone can provide representation services if they are not suspended/barred from FINRA membership or are prohibited from providing representation services by state law.

-In the best-case scenario, both sides come to an agreement, which may involve monetary compensation.
-Any agreement made is private, requiring no public disclosure.
+If both sides reach an agreement, it may include monetary compensation.
+Any agreement made is private and requires no public disclosure.
 However, either side may withdraw from mediation at any point, and no agreement is legally binding.
-This process essentially is a glorified negotiation with a third party (the mediator) facilitating the process.
+In other words, mediation is a structured negotiation facilitated by a neutral third party (the mediator).

-If no agreement can be made in mediation, arbitration is the only remaining option to resolve a dispute.
-We’ll discuss how the process and important rules related to arbitration in the next chapter.
+If no agreement is reached in mediation, arbitration is the only remaining option to resolve the dispute.
+The process and key rules related to arbitration are covered in the next chapter.

 Sign up for free to take 11 quiz questions on this topic